-The Wildlife Program is designed to preserve, protect and enhance Tribal Wildlife resources while providing subsistence harvest opportunities to LRBOI Membership.
-Through ongoing wildlife and habitat assessments, Tribal outreach activities, inter-agency cooperation, and sound scientific management, the right of Tribal subsistence harvest is promoted.
-Special focus is given to culturally significant species and those historically relied upon, to assure that these populations are healthy and sustainable.
-The LRBOI Wildlife Division encourages the establishment and enhancement of native species, the control and eradication of exotic flora and fauna and supports increased biodiversity within the ecosystem.
-Through proactive management efforts, exotic species control, habitat restoration and ongoing scientific management the Wildlife Division ensures biologically sound harvest opportunities exist for the Tribal membership while strengthening the ecological integrity of the lands and waters within the 1836 Ceded Territory.
+The Wildlife Division is designed to preserve, protect and enhance Tribal Wildlife resources while providing subsistence harvest opportunities to Little River Band of Ottawa Indian (LRBOI) citizens.
+The right of Tribal subsistence harvest is promoted through ongoing wildlife and habitat assessments, Tribal outreach activities, inter-agency cooperation, habitat restoration, invasive species control, and sound scientific management.
+Special focus is given to culturally significant species and those historically relied upon to assure that these populations are healthy and sustainable.
+The LRBOI Wildlife Division encourages the establishment and enhancement of native species, control and eradication of non-native flora and fauna, and increased ecosystem biodiversity to strengthen the ecological integrity of the lands and waters within the 1836 Ceded Territory.

 - Feather Atlas

 - Great Lakes Indian Fish and Wildlife Commission (GLIFWC)

 - Chippewa Ottawa Resource Authority(CORA)

 - Native American Fish and Wildlife Society (NAFWS)